-Created in 1816, Caisse Des Depots et Consignations (CDC) is a public-sector financial institution that is 100% owned by the French State.
+Created in 1816, Caisse Des Depots et Consignations (CDC) is a public-sector financial institution 100% owned by the French State.

 Under its unique legal status, CDC's mission is to serve the general interest and promote the economic development of France.
 CDC's savings funds (Fonds d'Epargne) carry out activities on behalf of the French State, such as the investment of regulated savings deposits (for example, Livret A) in long-term projects, mainly social housing.
-CDC's central section (Section Générale) collects legal deposits and raises funds in the markets and invest in local development projects (that is, infrastructure, renewable energy and others).
+CDC's central section (Section Générale) collects legal deposits (from notaries) and raises funds in the markets and invest in local development projects (that is, infrastructure, renewable energy and others).
 The investment strategy of the central section remains somewhat independent from the French government's policy.
 In May 2018, CDC merged some of its departments and subsidiaries that were in charge of financing local development in a single department named "Banque des Territoires" (bank for local areas) to create a one-stop shop for all customers.
-This bank for local areas will rely on 16 regional directorates and 35 local representative offices.
+This is not a bank per se but rather a department of CDC which will focus on local areas' need and will do business through 16 regional directorates and 35 local representative offices.